InvadingOctopus/comedot/Comedot for Godot Asset Library.md

 This is a work in constant progress!
 For more deets and the latest version, lookie loo the Develop branch on the GitHub repository: https://github.com/InvadingOctopus/comedot/tree/develop

-ALERT: The first time you load this project, there may be errors because Godot will re-import the asset files and set the IDs for textures etc. To fix, just close and reopen the project.
+ALERT: The first time you load this project, there may be errors because Godot will re-import the asset files and set the IDs for resources.
+To fix, just close and reopen the project.

 THANKS:
 Tilesets: https://kenney.nl/assets/1-bit-pack